jariarkko/draft-arkko-iab-internet-threat-model/draft-arkko-arch-internet-threat-model.md

 ## System and Architecture Aspects

-TBD...
+This definitely needs more attention from Internet technology developers and standards organizations.
+Here is one possible

+> The design of any Internet technology should start from an understanding
+> of the participants in a system, their roles, and the extent to which they
+> should have access to information and ability to control other participants.

 # Other Work {#otherwork}

-To be filled in... see for instance {{I-D.farrell-etm}},
+See, for instance, {{I-D.farrell-etm}}.

 # Conclusions {#concl}

 More work is needed in this area.
 To start with, Internet technology developers need to be better aware of the issues beyond communications security, and consider them in design.
 At the IETF it would be beneficial to include some of these considerations in the usual systematic security analysis of technologies under development.

-In particular, as the IETF develops infrastructure technology for the Internet (such as routing or naming systems), considering the impacts of data generated by those technologies is important.
+In particular, when the IETF develops infrastructure technology for the Internet (such as routing or naming systems), considering the impacts of data generated by those technologies is important.
 Minimising data collection from users, minimising the parties who get exposed to user data, and protecting data that is relayed or stored in systems should be a priority.

+A key focus area at the IETF has been the security of transport protocols, and how transport layer security can be best used to provide the right security for various applications.
+However, more work is needed in equivalently broadly deployed tools for minimising or obfuscating information provided by users to other entities, and the use of end-to-end security through entities that are involved in the protocol exchange but who do not need to know everything that is being passed through them.

 Comments on the issues discussed in this memo are gladly taken either privately or on the architecture-discuss mailing list.

 # Acknowledgements

-The author would like to thank John Mattsson, Mirja Kuehlewind, Alissa Cooper, Stephen Farrell, Eric Rescorla, Simone Ferlin, Kathleen Moriarty, Brian Trammell, Mark Nottingham, Christian Huitema, Karl Norrman, Ted Hardie, Phillip Hallam-Baker and the IAB for interesting discussions in this problem space.
+The author would like to thank John Mattsson, Mirja Kuehlewind, Alissa Cooper, Stephen Farrell, Eric Rescorla, Simone Ferlin, Kathleen Moriarty, Brian Trammell, Mark Nottingham, Christian Huitema, Karl Norrman, Ted Hardie, Mohit Sethi, Phillip Hallam-Baker, Goran Eriksson and the IAB for interesting discussions in this problem space.